metrorailings/OwlBlog/content/posts/week-16-quick-insights.md

 Interestingly enough, despite the season-ending injuries to their two premiere wide receivers, the Eagles may actually have five different vectors on offense - Miles Sanders as a well-rounded halfback, Dallas Goedert and Zach Ertz as versatile tight ends, Greg Ward as a receiving threat, and Wentz as an effective scrambler.

+And yet, Philadelphia still struggles on offense.
+I'm starting to genuinely think that the Eagles coaching staff on offense is not quite as competent as I once thought.
+Honestly, Frank Reich deserves way more credit for that incredible Super Bowl run a couple years ago.

 ***

 ## Chiefs @ Bears